PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Introduction

-To overcome the drawbacks of centralized methods, local PMU measurements at a substation are used to monitor the LTVI of that substation locally and these indices are referred to as decentralized VCPIs.
-Such VCPIs employ Thevenin-based methods by utilizing the quasi-steady state behavior of the power system to calculate a $2$-bus Thevenin equivalent at a bus \cite{Vu99}.
+To overcome the drawbacks of centralized methods, methods (indices) that utilize only local PMU measurements at a substation are developed to monitor the LTVI locally, and these indices are referred to as decentralized VCPIs \cite{Vu99}.
+Such VCPIs employ Thevenin-based methods by utilizing the quasi-steady-state behavior of the power system to calculate a $2$-bus Thevenin equivalent at a bus \cite{Vu99}.
 In such an equivalent model, one node represents the bus of interest while the other accounts for the rest of the system.
 The equivalent circuit estimation only requires local measurements (i.e., requires only a single PMU) at a bus of interest over a time period, making it a decentralized architecture.
-Once the equivalent circuit is estimated, we can compute an index value at a bus of interest using maximum power transfer theorem \cite{Vu99}.
+Once the equivalent circuit is estimated, an index value is computed at the bus of interest using maximum power transfer theorem \cite{Vu99}.
 Therefore, these Thevenin-based methods have a nice property of decentralized computation of the index values \cite{Gubina95,Vu99,Milosevic03,Verbic04}.
-It is also shown that the local index can theoretically (in presence of no measurement noise) always identify the LTVI of the full system by correlating it with the Jacobian \cite{Amar18}.
-Interpretability is an additional advantage of decentralized VCPIs, as the values are between $0$ and $1$, indicating zero margin and no-load scenarios respectively.
-Unfortunately, decentralized method suffer from errors in practice, especially due to the presence of measurement noise, e.g., the local VCPIs can be inaccurate with large errors \cite{Zima05}.
+It is also shown that the local index can theoretically (in the presence of no measurement noise) always identify the LTVI of the full system by correlating it with the Jacobian \cite{Amar18}.
+Interpretability is an additional advantage of decentralized VCPIs, as the values are usually between $0$ and $1$.
+Unfortunately, the decentralized method suffers from errors in practice, especially due to the presence of measurement noise, e.g., the local VCPIs can be inaccurate with large errors \cite{Zima05}.